Shelby Houlihan

 Shelby Houlihan (born February 8, 1993) is an American middle distance runner, Olympian and World Record holder in the 4x1500m relay.
-She also holds the American record in both the 1500 meters and 5000 meters.
 Houlihan competed in the 5000m final at the 2016 Summer Olympics in Rio, finishing 11th.
-She is a 12-time US National Champion winning seven indoor and five outdoor titles in middle-distance events.
+She is a 13-time US National Champion winning seven indoor and six outdoor titles in middle-distance events.
 While at Arizona State University she won the 2014 NCAA 1500m championship.

+Houlihan served a four year ban from 2021 to 2025 for an anti-doping rule violation after testing positive for nandrolone.

 Personal life

 Shelby Houlihan was born in Sioux City, Iowa.
 Her mother and uncle were both competitive runners, as well as her half-sister.